Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl.md

   This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 * `egress` - (Optional) Specifies an egress rule.
 Parameters defined below.
   This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the ACL.
 If a provider [`default_tags`][default-tags] configuration block is used, tags with matching keys will overwrite those defined at the provider level.

 ### egress and ingress